 Signature of a face to be recognised is stored in the database.
 Presenting another image of the same person to the Face Reidentification network will result in a set of parameters that are closely related to the stored signature.
 So to ‘learn’ a face one or more images are taken and the sets of resulting parameters stored into the database.
 Once a face is learned the values in output by the Face Reidentification CNN are compared with the database and if close a match is made.

 The input image is taken at Quarter VGA (QVGA) resolution (320 x 240 pixels).
 The Face Detection algorithm consumes around 1 mW per frame per second and frame rate of 10 frames per second consumes 1/7th fraction of GAP8’s compute power.

 In its best power performance Face Reidentification CNN consumes 22mW per frame per second.
 This is only run when a face is detected and takes approximately 400mSec to evaluate.
 The CNN evaluated on the Labelled Faces in the Wild dataset (LFW) reaches 96% accuracy.

 At these power levels, face identification can be integrated into a wide range of different devices with a very small effect on their battery life.

-GreenWaves has released the full face identification stack including the training scripts and the GAP AutoTiler model under a BSD, open-source license.
+GreenWaves has released the full face identification stack including the training scripts and the GAP AutoTiler model under Apache 2.0 license.
 You can access it at https://github.com/GreenWaves-Technologies/FaceReID